 - Ibrahim Anoba, Editor, AfricanLiberty.org

 - David Boaz, Executive Vice President, Cato Institute

-- Michael F. Cannon, Director of Health Policy Studies
+- Michael F. Cannon, Director of Health Policy Studies, Cato Institute

 - Mark Davis, Head of School, St. Luke’s School, New Canaan, CT

-- Annie Duke, Championship Poker Player, Author, and Board Member of How I Decide
+- Annie Duke, Championship Poker Player, Author, and Decision Strategist

 - Emily Ekins, Research Fellow, Director of Polling, Cato Institute